Mukesh (actor): 1990–1999

-In the beginning of the 1990, he made an extended guest role in Priyadarshan's Akkare Akkare Akkare, which was the sequal to Patanapravesham (1989).
+In the beginning of the 1980, he made an extended guest role in Priyadarshan's Akkare Akkare Akkare, which was the sequel to Patanapravesham (1989).
 After the success of Ramji Rao Speaking, he was offered many leading roles.
 The film Cheriya Lokavum Valiya Manushyarum was then released, which was a commercial success.
 Following the success of Cheriya Lokavum Valiya Manushyarum he again collaborated with Siddique-Lal for In Harihar Nagar, which is considered to be one of the defining films of the Malayalam golden age of comedy.
 The film was a box office success, running for 100 days in theatres.
 The film established Mukesh as a bankable lead actor in the industry.
 The film has over the years accumulated a cult following and huge fan base, with many scenes from the film being used in memes and online trolls today.
 Following the success of In Harihar Nagar, a series of unrelated low budget comedy films featuring the principal cast of the film were produced.
 These films usually starred Mukesh, Jagadeesh or Siddique in the lead roles.
 In 1990 he also formed a successful onscreen pairing with another rising star, Jayaram with successful films like Thoovalsparsham, Marupuram and Malayogom.
 He also starred as solo hero in commercially successful films like Gajakesariyogam, Ottayal Pattalam and Champion Thomas in the same year.
 His role as a serial womanizer in Kouthugal Vaartakal boosted his popularity as a lead actor.
 He also made his Tamil debut that same year in Manaivi Oru Manickam.